fernandoescolar/vscode-solution-explorer/README.md

 There is a lot of work to do.

+### 0.2.32

+Activated again the activity bar show mode.
+It's not working right.
+But some people have ask for it.

 ### 0.2.31

 Bug Fixed #24: Now the solution context menu doesn't show the dotnet core commands if the solution doesn't have any CPS (dotnet core) project.